kuladeep1906/TimetableOptimization/README.md

 │   └── template.html
 │
-├── static/                      # Static files like CSS and JS for the web interface │   └── styles.css               # CSS file for styling the UI │
+├── static/                      # Static files like CSS and JS for the web interface │   └── style.css                # CSS file for styling the UI │
 ├── logs/                        # Logs directory for optimization process logs │   └── timetable_optimization_<timestamp>.txt # Log files with details of each run